 People who felt pain using traditional neti pot systems liked this method much better.
 They also state that it’s very easy to get good results with this device.
 In fact, as long as you use it correctly, this nose cleaner doesn’t seem to have any drawbacks at all.

-- Kit includes nasal irrigator, storage sleeve, 10 pre-measured packets of salt, and instructions.
+- Kit includes nasal rinse, storage sleeve, 10 premixed packets of saline solution, mixing cup, and instructions.

-- Syringe delivery system allows user to controls the flow and pressure of the saline solution for optimum comfort and...
+- Nasal rinsing delivery system allows user to controls the flow and pressure of the saline solution for optimum comfort...

 - Patented technology with silicone tip/applicator to allow for an easy and gentle rinsing experience.